tarneaux/docker-stagit/README.md

 # stagit-docker
 Stagit, containerized.

 This only handles the web part.
-To be able to clone you will need another tool which has read and write access to the repos directory (I'll make my own dockerized one soon)
+To be able to clone you will need to use something like [git-http-backend](https://git-scm.com/docs/git-http-backend).

 ## Features